oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/run-graph-algorithms-on-data-warehouse/run-graph-algorithms-on-data-warehouse.md

     If you combine this feature with the ability to hide the **Code** section of the paragraph, you can turn notebooks into zero-code applications that users can execute with various parameters without any programming knowledge.
     Apart from text input, there's also support for dropdown and other types of forms.
 Please check the Autonomous Graph User's guide for the full reference.

 9. The next paragraph illustrates how you can visualize results using charts.
-You'll notice that you only see a chart, but no code.
-In the notebooks, you can hide the input for a paragraph.
+You may notice that you only see a chart, but no code.
+If this is the case, in the notebooks, you can hide the input for a paragraph.
 This is useful for generating reports.
 To show the code, click on the eye icon on the top right of the paragraph and check the **Code** box.

     ![Show code](./images/show-code.png "Show code ")